How does Physiotherapy Help with Pain?

-Physiotherapy is an effective, holistic treatment option that can reduce chronic pain and improve mobility in patients.
+Physiotherapy is a practical, holistic treatment option that can reduce chronic pain and improve mobility in patients.
 While physiotherapy usually requires the help of a trained therapist, anyone can benefit from some easy at-home exercises and keeping active with things like walking or cycling.

-Physiotherapy can be of great benefit to you or your loved ones when it comes to chronic pain.
+Physiotherapy can significantly benefit you or your loved ones when it comes to chronic pain.

 What is physiotherapy